 Be prepared to paddle for FOUR straight hours and then have arms that feel like jello.
 But it’s well worth the ride – along the Pacuare you pass tropical forests, cascading waterfalls all around, and real treehouses you can sleep in (this is where I plan to stay next time I’m in Costa Rica).

 The Raft Master shouts commands at you the entire time.
 I thought he was yelling at us but really he was just trying to keep us from going over.
 On normal rivers the commands are usually ‘Go’, ‘Forward’ and ‘Backward’ but the Pacuare River is not your normal river and our Raft Master’s commands were very different.

-If the current got strong, Roy would yell “Oh shit” which was our cue to bend over or duck.
-If things got really crazy, we heard “Oh my God”.
+If the current got strong, Roy would yell “Oh shit.”
+That was code for “bend over or duck”.
+If things got really crazy, it was “Oh my God”.
 Translation: get the hell inside the raft and hang on for dear life.

 He definitely wasn’t shy about using them.
-He was constantly yelling “Oh shit”, and “Oh my God”, sometimes multiple times in a row.
-Sitting at the front of the raft, there were constant rapids coming at me from every angle.
+He was constantly yelling “Oh shit”, and “Oh my God”, and multiple times in a row.
 I kept getting confused – sometimes I was ducking, other times I felt like I was rolling myself in a human ball right into the raft.
 Sometimes I was so distracted by the massive waves of water in my face I would forget to paddle.
-Luckily our boat didn’t capsize but the team behind us did, and I quickly learned that getting back in is way harder than it looks!
+Luckily our boat didn’t capsize, although the team behind us did, and I quickly learned that getting back in is way harder than it looks!

 If we survived we got a “muy bien” and high-fived our paddles together.

-This adventure has been my most epic one yet.
-It isn’t for the faint of heart but if you don’t panic easily, and have a good Raft Master you’ll survive.
+White water rafting isn’t for the faint of heart but if you don’t panic easily, and have a good Raft Master you’ll survive.
 I did.
-(And I can’t even swim that well).
+(And I don’t even swim that well).